Kalpathy

 Kalpathy or Kalpathi is a residential area in Palakkad city, Kerala, India.
 It is famous for the Viswanatha Swamy Temple, which is located along the banks of the Kalpathy river, one of the tributaries of the Bharathapuzha.
+It is also famous for the Kalpathy Radholsavam, which is an annual car festival taking place in the month of Thulam(November).

-Kalpathy is also famous for its agraharam, or traditional village.
+Kalpathy is an agraharam, or traditional village.
 It is the first heritage village in Kerala.
-There are around 4 agraharams of Brahmins who migrated from Tamil Nadu so many years ago to Kalpathy.
-Many temples, other than the Viswanatha Swamy Temple, are also present here.
-The annual festival Kalpathi Ratholsavam is held here, with chariots as the main attraction.
-Kalpathy and it's neighbourhoods have witnessed large settlements of people in colonies and apartments, making it one of the major residential areas of the city.
+This Tamil migrant brahmin village is more popular as the hub of Carnatic music in Kerala rather than for the legacy and tradition passed down through the generations for the past 600 years.